telerik/ajax-docs/api/server/Telerik.Web.UI.ImageEditor/GDIOperationsBasedGraphicsCore.md

 `System.Drawing.Image` The resultant image of the applied graphics method

-###  AddText
+###  Flip

-Adds text to the image on the provided position.
+Flips the image content in the specified direction

 #### Parameters